tripleee/SmokeDetector-wiki/Guidance-for-Blacklisting-and-Watching.md

 * **Blacklisted websites:** reserved for sites which we are highly confident that are used only in spam.
 You may add a site to this list if *one of* the following is true.
   * The site has at least five hits in Metasmoke, with no false positives, and at least one of them is below the default autoflagging threshold (currently, 280) and no older than six months.
+  * The site has at least three hits in Metasmoke, with no false positives, and it is part of an ongoing campaign.
+(See below.)
   * There are more than twenty hits in the last six months, and no false positives.
   * There are recent hits, and more than 30 hits overall, and no false positives.
 * **Blacklisted keywords:** reserved for phrases which we are highly confident that are used only in spam.
 You may add a phrase to this list if the following is true.